Perth and surrounds boasts diverse wildlife experiences and natural wonders to discover.

 Rottnest Island is home to a colony of New Zealand Fur Seals.
 You can spot them playing in the water and basking on the rocks from a fantastic new viewing platform at Cathedral Rocks at the West End of the island.
 You can get there by bike or on the Island Explorer bus, but is closed to diving and boating.

 Rottnest Island is a haven for snorkellers and divers alike.
 Sitting in the path of the warm Leeuwin Current, the island boasts 135 species of tropical species - as compared to 11 off the metropolitan coastline.
 The current also brings visitors such as whales and the green turtle.
 Step off the beach (there are 20 to choose from) and follow one of the snorkel trails or join tour to explore the coral reefs and wrecks off this island paradise.
+A visit to AQWA will bring you face-to-face with WA's spectacular marine life in their underwater tunnel (the largest in Australia) and living coral reef.

 On Rottnest Island, you'll meet the cutest mini marsupial, found only in Western Australia, the world famous quokka!
 Quokkas are generally nocturnal and spend most of the day sleeping and resting under shady bushes and dense vegetation.
 On the island they can be seen opportunistically feeding during the day.